brodie-m/shiny-broccoli/readme.md

 <!--/servername/alladdresses-->

+## People [/people]

+People can only be added to the database for privacy reasons.
+Use the following POST request structure to add people.

+### Add New People To Database [POST]

++ Response 201 (application/json)

+    + Headers

+            Location: /people,
+            Content-Type: application/json

+    + Body

+            [
+              {
+                name: "John Smith",
+                age: 31,
+                numInHouseHold: 2,
+              },
+              {
+                name: "Someone Smith",
+                age: 34,
+                numInHouseHold: 3,
+              },
+            ]

 ## Neighbourhoods By Age Range [/neighbourhoods/neighbourhood?name=name/range?min=x&max=y]

+### Get People In Neighbourhood Within Age Range [GET]

 Find all people in the neighbourhood by a range of ages.

-### Get People In Neighbourhood Within Age Range [GET]

 + Response 200 (application/json)